thedatalass/Dengue_EarlyWarning/README.md

 https://github.com/AlexJF12/predicting-dengue/blob/master/3%20-%20Dengue%20cases%20EDA.ipynb

 ### Are Other Important Disease Transmission Features Missing from the Data?
- - Number of items with standing water within XX feet of homes, cities, etc
+ - Number of items with standing water within XX distance of where people live, frequency of people visiting others during holidays, etc